Olympus E-M5 II vs Sony A9

 Both cameras feature a PC Sync terminal to control professional strobe lights, which will be appreciated by studio photographers.

-Both the E-M5 II and the A9 are recent models that are part of the current product line-up.
-The E-M5 II replaced the earlier Olympus E-M5, while the A9 does not have a direct predecessor.
+Both the E-M5 II and the A9 have been discontinued, but can regularly be found used on eBay.
+The E-M5 II was replaced by the Olympus E-M5 III, while the A9 was followed by the Sony A9 II.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Olympus E-M5 II Manual (free pdf) or the online Sony A9 Manual.

 So what is the bottom line?
 Which of the two cameras – the Olympus E-M5 II or the Sony A9 – has the upper hand?
 Is one clearly better than the other?
 The listing below highlights the relative strengths of the two models.